 Those activities that are required on a yearly, triennially, or another periodic basis.
 Some of these would be delivered by the Roading Business Unit and others would be outsourced.
+With the financial constraints imposed by Waka Kotahi NZTA, some activities will unable to be fully funded if not at all.

-Table 45: Periodic Activities Planned Expenditure
+Table 46: Periodic Activities Planned Expenditure